OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 This post assumes you know how to create an Octopus project and won't cover that topic.
 For the eShopOnWeb Octopus project, configure the following variables:

 - Project.Azure.Account: An Azure Service Prinicipal account variable.
 (Optional, the templates used can use Managed Identity)
-- Project.Azure.ContainerApp.Api.Name: Value to set for the Container Name, ex: #{Octopus.Environment.Name}-eshop-api
+- Project.Azure.ContainerApp.Api.Name: Value to set for the Container Name, example: `#{Octopus.Environment.Name}-eshop-api`
-- Project.Azure.ContainerApp.Environment.Name: Name of the Azure Container App Environment to create/use, ex: #{Octopus.Environment.Name | ToLower}
+- Project.Azure.ContainerApp.Environment.Name: Name of the Azure Container App environment to create/use, example: `#{Octopus.Environment.Name | ToLower}`
-**Note:** Azure Container App Environment names **must** be lower case.
+**Note:** Azure Container App environment names **must** be lower case.
-- Project.Azure.ContainerApp.Web.Name: Value to set for the Container Name, ex: #{Octopus.Environment.Name | ToLower}-eshop-web
+- Project.Azure.ContainerApp.Web.Name: Value to set for the Container Name, example: `#{Octopus.Environment.Name | ToLower}-eshop-web`
-- Project.Azure.Region.Code: The short name for the Azure Region, ex: westus3
+- Project.Azure.Region.Code: The short name for the Azure Region, example: `westus3`
 - Project.Azure.ResourceGroup.Name: Name of the Azure Resource Group to create the resources in.
-- Project.Catalog.Database.Name: Name of the Catalog database for eShopOnWeb, ex: #{Octopus.Environment.Name}-eshop-catalog
+- Project.Catalog.Database.Name: Name of the Catalog database for eShopOnWeb, example: `#{Octopus.Environment.Name}-eshop-catalog`
-- Project.Identity.Database.Name: Name of the Identity database for eShopOnWeb, ex: #{Octopus.Environment.Name}-eshop-identity
+- Project.Identity.Database.Name: Name of the Identity database for eShopOnWeb, example: `#{Octopus.Environment.Name}-eshop-identity`
-- Project.SQL.DNS: The DNS name for the SQL database server, ex: `<YourAzureSQLServer>.database.windows.net`
+- Project.SQL.DNS: The DNS name for the SQL database server, example: `<YourAzureSQLServer>.database.windows.net`
-- Project.SQL.User.Name: Name of the SQL account for database access, ex: eShopUser
+- Project.SQL.User.Name: Name of the SQL account for database access, example: `eShopUser`
 - Project.SQL.User.Password: Password for the SQL account

 ![Octopus project variables](octopus-project-variables.png)